 Welcome to week #2, the art of nourishment.
-I call nourishment an art form because it requires sensitivity, clarity, creativity, wisdom and skill to create.
+I call nourishment an art form because creating it requires sensitivity, clarity, creativity, wisdom and skill.
 This is Self-honoring nourishment.
 There are multiple layers that play into feeling truly nourished and I will share four of them.
 Each one can make or break our ability to be and feel nourished, whole and healthy.
 Finding a Self-honoring balance in each one, creates nourishment alchemy, far greater than the sum of their parts.

 #2 - Our senses.
 This includes sounds, sights, smells and all the information our senses are constantly bringing to us.
 This is also a type of "food."
 To determine what is nourishing to you, consider the types of movies or media you watch and what are the themes?
 Fear?
 Hate?
 Violence?
 These are not nourishing.
-Some examples of Self-honoring choices for our senses include: uplifting music, media and books helping us connect with deep meaning, or feeling relaxed or inspired.
+Some examples of Self-honoring choices for our senses include: uplifting music, art, media and books helping us connect with deep meaning, or helping us to feel relaxed or inspired.
 When it comes to smells, I like the smell of a clean house, flowers, a fire pit, and the smell of early morning air.
-These smells give me positive energy, and for me, they are Self-honoring.
+These smells give me an uplifting sense of positive energy, and for me, are Self-honoring.

 #4 - Relationships.
 Self-honoring relationships are the most nourishing.
-But how do we create Self-honoring relationships?
-Here, I believe the best way is to create one with your own self.
-The reason being, once we value our own selves and are connected to our own hearts and highest good, we have a greater respect and love for ourselves.
+But how do we create them?
+Here, I believe the best place to begin is to create one with your own self.
+The reason being, once we find true self-value from within and are connected to our own hearts and highest good, we experience greater respect and love for ourselves.
 From this aspect, it is easier to recognize the relationships we want to attract and embrace.
-The Law of Nature says like attracts like.
+The Law of Nature says, like attracts like.
 This means if one does not have a Self-honoring relationship with their own self, one may find it more difficult to gather people in their inner circle who respect and value them in a Self-honoring way.
 Remember, nourishing relationships begin with YOU.

 I hope this information was helpful to you in this week's blog on The Art of Nourishment.
 All the copyrighted information shared here comes from my book, It's Time For A YOU-Turn.
 I hope you enjoyed it and I look forward to connecting again next week!